misiektoja/instagram_monitor/docs/usage.md

 <a id="follower-list-source"></a>
 ## Follower List Source

 Instagram serves follower and following lists on two surfaces: the REST endpoints its own web app calls, and an older set of GraphQL queries.
 Both use the same logged-in session, return the same accounts and cost the same number of names.
+REST returns 25 accounts per request against 12 over GraphQL, so it reads a list in under half as many requests.
 When one of them is retired or starts answering differently, the other usually keeps working, so the source is selectable.

 ```ini
 FOLLOW_LIST_SOURCE = "auto"